rancher/docs/content/rancher/v2.x/en/installation/single-node/_index.md

 For security purposes, SSL (Secure Sockets Layer) is required when using Rancher.
 SSL secures all Rancher network communication, like when you login or interact with a cluster.

 >**Attention Air Gap Users:**
-> If you are visiting this page to complete [Air Gap Installation]({{< baseurl >}}/rancher/v2.x/en/installation/air-gap-installation/), you must pre-pend your private registry URL to the server tag when running the installation command in the option that you choose.
-Replace `<REGISTRY.DOMAIN.COM:PORT>` with your private registry URL.
+> If you are visiting this page to complete an [Air Gap]({{< baseurl >}}/rancher/v2.x/en/installation/air-gap-installation/) Installation, you must pre-pend your private registry URL to the server tag when running the installation command in the option that you choose.
+Add `<REGISTRY.DOMAIN.COM:PORT>` with your private registry URL in front of `rancher/rancher:latest`.
 >
 > Example:
 ```